 Moving is an intriguing, in-between kind of journey.
 I spent yesterday packing up my belongings and somehow my lovely, much loved home is now a property.

 A structure with painted walls, hardwood floors, appliances, lighting, and mechanical systems.
-Also pipes and functional faucets.
+Also pipes and faucets.
 But the feel of my now house?
 All the cute is packed up for a different place and hopefully brighter days–fingers and toes crossed.